AlfredWallace/YomevaOpenAiBundle/README.md

 ];
 ```

-### Step 3 : Add the OpenAI API key to a config file
+### Step 3: Add a OpenAI API key env var to a config file

 Define the YAML config as follows and use an environment variable